- This is a great choice for a first time or fourth time service immersion experience!

 Where will the participants be serving during JusticeworX Trenton?

-Service sites are generally located within 20 minutes of the host facility, typically closer.
-In recent years, agencies have included day care centers, housing rehabilitation sites, soup kitchens, food pantries, community gardening programs and senior care centers among others.
+Service sites are generally located within 20 minutes of the host facility, typically closer – some even in walking distance from the retreat space.
+In recent years, agencies have included day care centers, housing rehabilitation sites, soup kitchens, food pantries, community gardening programs, day programs for adults with developmental disabilities, and senior care centers among others.

 When selecting service sites, safety is always our first priority.
 All service sites are managed by agencies with which we have developed a previous working relationship.
-Our second condition is that they serve poor or needy populations.
+Our second condition is that they serve populations in need.
 While many sites work with those who are economically poor, we also work with sites who serve those poor in spirit, loneliness, etc. and fulfill our call to serve through the Corporal Works of Mercy.

 What do participants need to bring?